 Course Overview: We will first study how to sketch the graph of a function's average and of its marginal.
 Next, neoclassical consumer theory (utility maximization subject to budget constraints).
 The middle part of the course is a very careful study of the neoclassical theory of the firm: total product curves (& their averages and marginals), total cost curves, both in the short run and in the long run (& their averages and marginals), total revenue curves (& their averages and marginals), and total profit curves (& their averages and marginals).
 After this comes single-market equilibrium (competitive and monopolistic), and an application to tax incidence.
 The course ends with an introduction to general equilibrium and welfare economics using the Edgeworth-Bowley Box.

-Specific Course Objectives: In particular, students should learn to do the following.
+Outcomes: By the end of this course students will learn to do the following.